lightbits/lightbits.github.io/euler2/euler2.markdown

 2. BODY.
 But which ordering should I choose?
 Well it doesn't matter.
 In fact, infinitesimally, there is a sort of "canonical" small step.
 Local Euler angle approach is identical to any other local Euler angle ordering, axis-angle and the exponential map.
     Infinitesimally, rotations commute (it doesn't matter which order you rotate in).
 Let's dig in why... second order terms cancel.

+se3 exponential map is harmful? shouldn't include rotation in translation or whatever it was?

 3. CONCLUSION.
 Rotations are weird.
 Curious?
 Read barfoot, lie group and lie algebra.
     Global optimization, solving for rotation matrices.
 Existence of local minima.
 Global uniqueness. -->